Ahmadalmuhidat/Trueface-Cam/README.md

     ```bash
     python watchguard.py
-1. **Upload Wanted Individuals**:
+1. **Upload Wanted Students**:
-        Access the program's interface to upload information and images of wanted individuals.
+        Access the program's interface to upload information and images of wanted Students.
         Ensure the data is correctly entered and stored in the database.

 1. **Monitoring**: